jackyzha0/jackyzha0.github.io/content/thoughts/interaction failure.md

 ### Market Pressures
 User's don't always make good purchase choices
 1. Adding new functionality is relatively easy and cheap whereas adding effective controls/feedback is expensive and costly for time and space
-2. Designer time ies expensive
+2. Designer time is expensive
 3. Some consumers value cost or looks over usability